roadiz/docs/src/developer/nodes-system/intro.rst

    :align: center

-Most of node-types management will be done in your backoffice interface.
+All node-types management will be done by editing ``app/config/node_types/*.yaml`` files.
 You will be able to create, update node-types objects and each of their node-type fields independently.
-But if you prefer, you can use CLI commands to create types and fields.
-With Roadiz CLI commands you get several tools to manage node-types.
+Some CLI commands are available to export, list and validate types and fields.
 We really encourage you to check the commands with ``--help`` argument, as following:

 .. code-block:: console

-    bin/console nodetypes:add-fields
-    bin/console nodetypes:create
-    bin/console nodetypes:delete
-    bin/console nodetypes:list
+    nodetypes:default-values  Get all default values for a field across all node-types. nodetypes:export-files    Migrate database node-types to YAML files. nodetypes:list            List available node-types or fields for a given node-type name nodetypes:validate-files  Import all node-type YAML files and validate them.

-Keep in mind that each node-type or node-type fields operation require a database update as Doctrine have to create a specific table per node-type.
-Do not forget to execute ``bin/console doctrine:schema:update`` tools to perform updates.
+Keep in mind that each new node-type or adding/removing node-type fields operation will require a database migration.
+Doctrine has to create specific columns per node-type and fields.
+Do not forget to execute ``bin/console app:migrate`` command to generate a new Doctrine migration based on your changes.
 It’s very important to understand that *Doctrine* needs to see your node-types generated classes **before** upgrading database schema.
 If they don’t exist, it won’t able to create your custom types tables, or worst, it could delete existing data since *Doctrine* won’t recognize specific tables.
+You can execute ``bin/console generate:nsentities`` to regenerate your node-types PHP classes.

 Now let's have a look on node-sources.